atremblay/obsidian-math/Ordinary differential equations/Impulse.md

 > $$x(t)=\int_{\tau=0}^{\tau=t} f(\tau)e^{\lambda (t-\tau)} d\tau$$

-To model a very quick impulse to a system we make use of the [[../Calculus/Dirac Delta Function]] and the [[../Calculus/Mean value theorem#Integral| mean value theorem for the integral]]
+To model a very quick impulse to a system we make use of the [[../Calculus/Dirac Delta Function]] and the [[../Calculus/Mean Value Theorem/Mean value theorem#Integral| mean value theorem for the integral]]

 $$
 \begin{align}